 - They must have proof of funds – as an international student, you’ll need enough money to pay for your tuition and living costs while studying.
 This can include cash or credit cards with high limits or a letter from a financial institution that shows the number of funds available on an account in your name.
 Of course, there are ways around this too if you’re poor as dirt, but that’s another story altogether.

-another way to have the study permit application processed faster is by applying at a Canadian consulate or embassy abroad.
-Another way to have the study permit process quicken is to complete all of your documentation before you arrive in Canada, and if you’re an adult or married student, make sure that the person who will be accompanying you during your stay in Canada show proof of funds equivalent to one year of study costs per student for studies up to one year, two years worth of study costs for studies between 1 and 2 years, a minimum of 18 months worth of living expenses per student for anything over two years.
+Another way to have the study permit application processed faster is by applying at a Canadian consulate or embassy abroad.
+It is possible to complete all of your documentation before you arrive in Canada, and if you’re an adult or married student, make sure that the person who will be accompanying you during your stay in Canada show proof of funds equivalent to one year of study costs per student for studies up to one year, two years worth of study costs for studies between 1 and 2 years, a minimum of 18 months worth of living expenses per student for anything over two years.

 Preparing to apply

-Before applying for your study permit, you must first apply and secure your place at the school/university of your choice to study in Canada. at some schools, you may need to take additional steps to be accepted into certain faculties or programs, but your acceptance may be conditional on your study permit application.
+Applying for a study permit will be your first step in your visa application.
+Before applying for your study permit, you must first apply and secure your place at the school/university of your choice to study in Canada.
+At some schools, you may need to take additional steps to be accepted into certain faculties or programs, but your acceptance may be conditional on your study permit application.

 Every nation has its health care system.
 Canada is no different.
 As an international student in Canada, you are required to have valid Health Insurance for Canada or face the consequences of not having any insurance at all.
 The government requires that every international student has valid health insurance coverage while studying in Canada.